 3 – KPIs Need to Be Updated

-Company goals will change over time.
-The best indicators of safety performance will also change over time as the aviation SMS program is implemented.
+Company safety goals will change over time.
+The best indicators of safety performance will also change over time as the aviation SMS is implemented.
 As goals and objectives change, KPIs need to change too.
 But updating KPIs is like cleaning out your garage – suddenly your old junk looks much more valuable than it actually is.

 You rely on KPIs.
 They are your bread and butter safety data for long periods of time.
 Throwing them away is not easy.
 Some of the hard things about updating KPIs are:

 - Looking at the metrics everyday can make you “blind” to their real worth;